prewired/prewired.github.io/summerhack2016.md

 ### Digital Play

 Build a game that is suitable for very young children.
-Take into account recent research about Early Years Digital Play published by Moray House, University of Edinburgh.
+Take into account recent research from the University of Edinburgh about [Exploring play and creativity in pre-schoolers’ use of apps](/assets/exploring_play.pdf).

 ### The Answer